juliajmg/phd_project/PITCHME.md

 @div[right-50]

-**INDIVIDUAL VARIATION**
+INDIVIDUAL VARIATION:

 - Difference in the rules of interaction within a group.

   - Internal states, body-size, information or experience disparities.